hxydebug/newlicycle/README.md

 A part of Licycle project, the code of the upper-level computer.

 #### Function
 The upper computer communicates with the lower microcontroller through the Uart serial port, and then drives the hub and steer motor indirectly.
-And leg motors communicate via a controller area network (CAN) and use an adapter to communicate with the upper computer to implement a frequency of 500 Hz for leg actuation.
-Two encoders are used to measure bikebot steering angle and the wheel velocity.
+And leg motors communicate via a controller area network (CAN) and use an adapter to communicate with the upper computer to implement a frequency of 1000 Hz for leg actuation.
 An inertial measurement unit (IMU) is used for obtaining bikebot attitude and acceleration.
 ![image](https://user-images.githubusercontent.com/35949664/172154286-0e388910-1670-4d61-952a-a005cd253dfd.png)

 #### Instruction